encode/django-rest-framework/docs/api-guide/relations.md

     >>> serializer.save()
     <Album: Album object>

+---

 # Custom relational fields

+In rare cases where none of the existing relational styles fit the representation you need, you can implement a completely custom relational field, that describes exactly how the output representation should be generated from the model instance.

 To implement a custom relational field, you should override `RelatedField`, and implement the `.to_representation(self, value)` method.
 This method takes the target of the field as the `value` argument, and should return the representation that should be used to serialize the target.
 The `value` argument will typically be a model instance.